-4.05.11 Golf Course
+4.05.11 Golf Course-

-A. Applicability.
-This section applies to any golf course in the AR, TR, and JLMA districts.
-A golf course is classified as part of an outdoor or major recreation use.
+- A. Applicability.
+This section applies to-any golf course in the ARN, ARS, TLNAR, TR, and-JLMA districts.
+A-golf course is classified as part of an outdoor or major recreation use. - B. Intensity/Character. - 1.
+Site Size.

-B. Intensity/Character.

-- 1. Site Size.
 The minimum lot area for a golf course is: - a.
 75 acres for 9 holes. - b.
 150 acres for 18 holes. - 2.
 Hours of Operation.
 The hours of operation for a golf course are limited to 6:00 a.m. to 9:00 p.m. - 3.
 Accessory Uses.
 Accessory uses to a golf course may include a club house with a pro shop and small restaurant or café, subject to the following standards: - a.
 The pro shop is limited to sales of golf-related items. - b.
-Accessory uses 25% of the total size of the golf clubhouse.

-- 1. Structure Size.
-The maximum size of all structures (total) used at a golf course is 25,000 square feet in gross floor area. - 2.
+Accessory uses 25% of the total size of the golf clubhouse. - C. Size of Use. - 1.
+Structure Size.
+The maximum-size of all-structures (total)-used at a golf course is 25,000 square feet in gross floor area. - 2.
 Storage Yards.
-The maximum total area of storage yards is 5,000 square feet. - D. Location on Site/Dimensional Standards.
-The minimum setback is 200 feet from all lot lines. - E. Nutrient Management Plan.
-A Nutrient Management Plan must be approved by the Loudoun County Soil and Water Conversation District and the Department of Building and Development. - F. Roads/Access.
-Only 2 points of access are permitted to a public road from a golf course.
+The maximum_total area of storage yards is 5,000 square feet. - D. Location on Site/Dimensional Standards.
+The minimum setback is 200 feet from all-lot lines. - E. Nutrient Management Plan.
+A Nutrient Management Plan must be approved by the Loudoun County Soil and Water Conversation District and the Department of Building and Development. - A.-Roads/Access. - F. Number of Access Points.
+Only 2 points of access are permitted_to a public road from a golf course.
 This requirement does not preclude an additional access for emergency vehicles only.

-4.05.12 Health and Fitness Centers
+4.05.12 Health and Fitness Centers-

-A. Applicability.
-This section applies to health and fitness centers.

-- B. Massage Services.
-A health and fitness center may provide massages if: - 1.
+- A. Applicability.
+This section applies to health and fitness centers. - B. Massage Services.
+A health and fitness center-may provide massages if: - 1.
 The health club occupies an area greater than 5,000 square feet, and - 2.
-No more than 5% of the gross floor area is used for massages. - C. Development Criteria in Certain Districts.
-Health and Fitness Centers are permitted subject to the following criteria in the GI Zoning District.
-Special exception review and approval is required if criteria are not met. - 1.
-Pickup and Drop-off.
-Include a designated pickup and delivery zone providing at a minimum 1 parking space per 20 patrons/children located in close proximity to the facility that provides safe and clearly designated access to enter or exit the facility. - 2.
-Access.
-No inter-parcel access to an adjoining industrial use or GI zoned parcel. - 3.
-Site Design.
-Building entrances and exits must be separated from vehicular circulation for industrial uses. - 4.
-Parking Lot Design.
-Parking lots must be designed in accordance with Section 7.06.10.F.1. - 5.
+No-more than 5%- of the gross floor area is used for massages. - C. Development Criteria in Certain Districts.
+Permitted Health and Fitness Centers are permitted subject to the following criteria in the SI, TLI, TI, and JLMA- LI districts.GI Zoning District.
+Special exception review and approval is required if criteria isare not met. - 1.
+Pickup and Drop-off.-Include a designated pickup and delivery zone providing at a minimum one (1) parking space per twenty (20) patrons/children located in close proximity to the facility that provides safe and clearly designated access to enter or exit the facility.

+- 2. Access.- No inter-parcel access to an adjoining industrial use or SI, TIE, JLMA-LI GI zoned parcel. - 3.
+Site Design.- Building entrances and exits must be separated from vehicular circulation for-industrial uses. - 4.
+Bicycle-Parking Lot Design.
+Parking and storage for bicycleslots must be provided consistent designed in accordance with Section 57.06.10.F.1. - 5.
 Health and fitness centers are not permitted to be located within the Quarry Notification (QN) Overlay District.

-4.05.13 Hospitals
+B. 4.05.03.

+13 Hospitals-